Nisarg221B/Notes/ML notes/Deep Racer Notes/Machine Learning/The four aspects of Working with data.md

 - **Data Inspection** - inspect the integrity or quality of data
 				- Outliers
 				- Missing or incomplete data
 				- Transforming the data ( converting categorical to numeric) based on the requirement of the model to be used.
-Data that needs to be transformed or preprocessed so it's in the correct format to be used by your model
+Data that needs to be transformed or preprocessed so it's in the correct format to be used by your model #data-vectorisation
 - **Summary Statistics** ( mean, standard deviation , IQR(inner quartile range))
 				- Summary Statistics can identify
 						- trends in the data